datalens-tech/datalens/README.md

 # DataLens

-**DataLens** is a modern business intelligence and data visualization system.
+[**DataLens**](https://datalens.tech) is a modern business intelligence and data visualization system.
 It was developed and extensively used as a primary BI tool in Yandex and is also available as a part of [Yandex Cloud](https://datalens.yandex.com) platform.

-Now it is available as an [Open Source project](https://datalens.tech).
+See also [our roadmap](https://github.com/orgs/datalens-tech/projects/1).

 ## Getting started